micmejia/bible-dump/NKJV/Titus/Titus 1.md

 but has in due time manifested His word through preaching, which was committed to me according to the commandment of God our Savior;

 ###### 4
-To Titus, a true son in _our_ common faith: Grace, mercy, _and_ peace from God the Father and [^a]the Lord Jesus Christ our Savior. ## Qualified Elders
+To Titus, a true son in _our_ common faith: Grace, mercy, _and_ peace from God the Father and the Lord Jesus Christ our Savior. ## Qualified Elders

 ###### 5
 For this reason I left you in Crete, that you should set in order the things that are lacking, and appoint elders in every city as I commanded you--

 ###### 6
-if a man is blameless, the husband of one wife, having faithful children not accused of [^b]dissipation or insubordination.
+if a man is blameless, the husband of one wife, having faithful children not accused of dissipation or insubordination.

 ###### 7
-For a [^c]bishop must be blameless, as a steward of God, not self-willed, not quick-tempered, not given to wine, not violent, not greedy for money,
+For a bishop must be blameless, as a steward of God, not self-willed, not quick-tempered, not given to wine, not violent, not greedy for money,

 ###### 8
 but hospitable, a lover of what is good, sober-minded, just, holy, self-controlled,